 Red enchilada sauce is made from the dried chiles that have matured to the point they have turned red and green enchilada sauce is made from fresh chiles.

 You can even order your enchiladas "Christmas" meaning half red and half green for those that either can't decide or that just love both equally.

-When I lived in New Mexico I would buy a huge bag of the these chiles, have them roasted and freeze them in small batches to use through out the year.
+When I lived in New Mexico I would buy a huge bag of these chiles, have them roasted and freeze them in small batches to use throughout the year.
 I love having fresh green chiles in the winter:)

 There are probably thousands of Green Enchilada recipes but this is my all time favorite.
 I love it not only because of the incredible taste but it is so easy (no rolling tortillas) and it can be prepared in advance and refrigerated or froze to heat up later.

 - 7-8 fresh green chiles, chopped (Or 2-7oz cans of Green Chile)

 - 1 dozen corn tortillas